Duke sleep specialist Marjorie Kilgore, MD, helps treat sleep issues and sleep disorders.

 During your initial visit, your sleep specialist will review your medical history, perform a physical exam, and ask questions about your sleep.
 It’s important for your doctor to learn when your sleep problem started and how it has progressed over time.

-Dr. Kilgore recommends bringing a bed partner with you, if possible.
+Dr. Soltis recommends bringing a bed partner with you, if possible.
 “They can comment on things that you do in your sleep that you may not be aware of,” she said.
 She also suggests tracking your sleep for a few weeks before your appointment to help identify patterns and triggers.

 What Questions Should I Ask?